zMarkitos/zMOptimization_2026/Optimization_English.md

       villager-trade: true
 ```

-Generating treasure maps is extremely expensive and can freeze the server if the structure is in ungenerated chunks.
-Only enable if you have fully pre-generated your world.
+Generating treasure maps is extremely expensive and can hang the server if the structure is in ungenerated chunks.
+Only enable if you have pre-generated the world completely.

 </details>